Adventure Aquarium: The South Building

 The existing building became known as the South Building, and would continue to feature native Atlantic specimens in smaller tanks and the giant Ocean Tank on the first floor (formerly Ocean Base Atlantic), as well as more unusual animals on the second floor.
 In 2000, the exhibit called the Conservation, Outreach and Outreach Lab, or COOL, featured the adventures of a fictitious marine biologist, Dr. Marina del Mar.
 Her Ocean Base Atlantic laboratory, according to the storyline, is responsible for all of the animals, displays, and information presented in the building.
 It features Indo-Pacific, Puerto Rican, Caribbean, and Central and South American aquatic life such as the yellow-head jawfish and coypu.

-Added to this building as part of the heavy renovation was a new gateway to the Caribbean, Irazu River Falls.
-This 30 ft tropical waterfall tank rests in the hollow of a large, 50 ft coral reef tank designed into the original building, but never completed.
+Added to this building as part of the heavy renovation was a new gateway to the Caribbean called “Irazu River Falls”.
+This 30 ft tropical, riparium waterfall-tank rests in the hollow of a large, 50 ft coral reef tank designed into the original building, but never completed.
 It is surrounded by lush green foliage and backed by a jagged, mossy rockface.
-The exhibit was rebranded as Piranha Falls in 2017.
+The exhibit was rebranded as “Piranha Falls” in 2017.
+Near the Piranha Falls exhibit there is a tank that has Diamondback terrapins, and another tank that has a common snapping turtle.

-Also in this building is the Adventure Theatre, an auditorium refitted to show 4D-ride films.
-This 154-seat theatre, sponsored by Public Service Electric and Gas, includes a 3D film shown with environmental effects (water spray, wind gusts, and seat motion) that combine to bring riders closer to the experience.
+Also in this building is the “Adventure Theatre”, an auditorium refitted to show 4-D films and attractions.
+The 154-seat theatre, sponsored by Public Service Electric and Gas, includes a 3-D film shown with environmental effects (water ‘spray’, wind ‘gusts’, and hydraulic seat movements) that combine to bring riders closer to the experience.
 When it opened in July 2005, the Adventure Theatre became the first built-in 4D-capable auditorium featured in an American aquarium.
 SimEx-Iwerks provides the technology, and the ride films are shown daily.